mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/version/index.md

 Extension stores and browsers may enforce or warn if the version string doesn't comply with this format.
 They may also apply restrictions to the range of numbers available.
 For example:

-- Firefox Browser Add-ons requires version strings using numbers of up to nine digits, complying with this regular expression `^(0|[1-9]\d{0,9})(\.(0|[1-9]\d{0,9})){0,3}$`.
+- [addons.mozilla.org](https://addons.mozilla.org/) (AMO) allows version strings using numbers of up to nine digits, complying with this regular expression `^(0|[1-9][0-9]{0,8})([.](0|[1-9][0-9]{0,8})){0,3}$`.
 Also, from Firefox 108, a warning is provided if an extension is installed with a version number that doesn't match this format.
 - The Chrome Web Store requires [numbers between 0 and 65535](https://developer.chrome.com/docs/extensions/mv3/manifest/version/) and does not permit all-zero extension strings.
-For example 0.0 or 0.0.0.0 are not permitted.
+For example, 0.0 or 0.0.0.0 are not permitted.

 It may be possible to create an extension that appears to have a valid version number when run in a browser but doesn't comply with store requirements.
 Particular care should be taken when developing cross-browser extensions that use large number elements.

-Use [version_name](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version_name) if you want to include an identifier in the version number that isn't supported by the store or browser.
+Some browsers and web stores may recognize the [version_name](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version_name) key.
+This key enables you to provide a descriptive version string that is displayed rather than the version number.
 For example, `1.0 beta`.

 ### Comparing versions